Who is issued a J.League license ?

 It is never issued to local governments.

-The J.League’s licensing standards determine whether a club team wishing to join meets the eligibility requirements.
+The J.League licensing criteria should be the criteria for determining whether a club team is eligible to join the J.League.

 In other words, even if a club team is not issued a license, the local government bears no responsibility.